propavingk/LamportLens/SECURITY.md

 Snapshots are usually harmless, but they can be sensitive in aggregate: a full dump of your program's accounts reveals your user base size, your storage costs, and the exact lamport flows you operate.
-Treat large snapshots like any
+Treat large snapshots like any internal dataset.
+The fixtures in this repository are synthetic and exist so you can test without any real data at all.

+## Reporting a vulnerability